freziertz/html/introduction/what is html.md

 # Web Server
 Web servers are computers which runs web server software that are constantly connected to the Internet, and are optimized to send web pages out to people who request them.
 Big company have their own web server but most companies use service from web hosting company for fee which nomally they pay monthly or annually.

+Web servers have a full time job on the Internet, tirelessly waiting for requests from Web browsers.
+What kinds of requests?
+Requests for Web pages, images, sounds, or maybe even a movie.
+When a server gets a request for any of these resources, the server finds the resource, and then sends it back to the browser

 # Internet service provider

 # Browser / Web browser
 A web browser (commonly referred to as a browser) is a software application for accessing information on the World Wide Web.
 Each individual web page, image, and video is identified by a distinct URL, enabling browsers to retrieve and display them on the user's device.

+# What does the Web browser do?
+You already know how a browser works: you’re surfing around the Web and you click on a linkto visit a page.
+That click causes your browser to request an HTML page from a Web server, retrieve it, and display the page in your browser window.

+But, how does the browser know how to display a page?
+That’s where HTML comes in.
+HTML tells the browser all about the content and structure of the page.
+Let’s see how that works

 Some common **web browser** are Firefox, Internet Explorer, Safari, Chrome, and Opera.